Jadvhal/sentinel/README.md

 <img src="https://raw.githubusercontent.com/ibnsultan/Dynamic-Framework/main/assets/img/small.png"/>

-A PHP starter kit for Noobs
+A PHP starter kit for Noobs <br>
-Authored by Abdulbasit Rubeiyya
+Author : Abdulbasit Rubeiyya

 The dynamic framework is not exactly a framework, but more of a starter kit for you, the thing comprises of several tools plastered together, well you know what am saying, it works but we do not guarantee on that.